-Welcome to Michelle’s Property Q&A, my new segment aimed at addressing the public’s top questions and concerns about property investment and ownership in the UK.
+Welcome to Michelle’s Property Q&A, my new weekly segment aimed at addressing the public’s top questions and concerns about property investment and ownership in the UK.

 Whether you are a seasoned investor or a first-time homebuyer, there will inevitably be times in which you just don’t know what your best options are.